-"Racial profiling" refers to law enforcement strategies and practices that singles out individuals as objects of suspicion solely on the basis of the color of their skin or accent.
+"Racial profiling" refers to law enforcement strategies and practices that single out individuals as objects of suspicion solely on the basis of their race, ethnicity, national origin, or religion.
 Under such practices, minorities are disproportionately targeted as criminal suspects, skewing at the outset the racial composition of the population ultimately charged, convicted and incarcerated.

 May 5, 2012 - Posted by Ron Bigler